 Most people know that the human body is an extremely complex machine.
 However, not too many people know that the foot-ankle assembly, as simple as it may look, has thirty-three joints, twenty-six bones, and more than a hundred muscles, tendons, and ligaments.
 To make things more complex, add the skin of the sole with all the nerve endings and touch receptors that allow us to feel and respond to pain, itch, tickle, cold, hot, smooth, rough, pressure, vibration as we run, walk and jump.
 Well, it seems that human foot is quite complex too.
 Actually, the bones in a pair of feet account for a quarter of the 206 bones in the human body.
 Then, it shouldn’t come as a surprise that the soles of the feet are very important for balance (only the inner ear is more important for balance than the sole).
 The sole with all its mechanoreceptors allows you to fully experience your environment, including the terrain (rough, smooth, sand, dirt, rocks, rushing water), the temperature (hot, warm, cool, cold), and the vegetation coverage (grass, logs, and other plants).
 That’s one of the reasons why some people prefer to hike barefoot.
 No doubt, hiking barefoot is different than hiking shod and there are many reasons for this.
 But what are some of the most important pros, cons, and dangers of barefoot hiking?

-Pros, cons, and dangers of barefoot hiking
+Pros of barefoot hiking

 Increased balance and coordination